Bear Mountain

 • Bear Mountain can be a dangerous place to launch from during peak heating in the summer months because of the large thermals that rip up the face of Bear Mountain.

 • Do not linger too low at the base of Bear Mountain unless you are finding lift.
 While it is a 3:1 glide from the top, it can be a deceptively long glide out to Mirror Lake Middle School from lower down, and there is no good place to land near the lake.
-Of the last two pilots that have tried to land here one nearly drowned and another suffered significant injuries.
-Do not try it.

 • In the winter and spring, the lake itself is the primary LZ but pilots must know and understand the condition of the ice and snow cover before committing to this.